babylonchain/btc-staker/README.md

 ## 1. Overview

-BTC-Staker program offers a comprehensive toolset to manage your Bitcoin staking experience.
-It consists of two components:
+BTC-Staker is a powerful toolset designed for seamless Bitcoin staking, consisting of the stakerd Daemon and the stakercli Command-Line Interface (CLI).

-- **stakerd:**  A daemon handling connections to the Babylon node and Bitcoin node, managing all aspects of staking in the background.
+1. stakerd Daemon The stakerd Daemon manages connections to the Babylon and Bitcoin nodes, handling all aspects of staking in the background for a hassle-free experience.

-- **stakercli:**  A command-line interface (CLI) for interacting with stakerd, allowing you to:
-    - **Stake:**  Submit requests, specifying amount, validator, and duration.
-    - **Unstake:**  Initiate the process to gradually retrieve your staked funds.
-    - **Unbond:**  Manage and monitor unstaked funds and their release timeline.
-    - **View details:**  Access information about your staking history, individual transactions, and earned rewards.
-    - **List transactions:**  Get a chronological list of all staking-related transactions.
-    - **Manage outputs:**  View and control your Bitcoin outputs associated with staking.
-    - **Access Babylon:**  Explore and interact with available Babylon validators.
+2. stakercli Command-Line Interface (CLI)
+   The stakercli CLI facilitates interaction with the stakerd Daemon, enabling users to stake funds, withdraw funds, unbond staked funds, retrieve the active validator set in Babylon, and more.
+It serves as an intuitive interface for effortless control and monitoring of your Bitcoin staking activities.

 ## 2. Installation